Ed Bishop: Death

-Bishop died on June 8, 2005 at the age of 72, three days before his 73rd birthday, and five days after the death of his UFO co-star Michael Billington.
+Bishop died on June 8, 2005, at the age of 72.
 He succumbed to a chest infection contracted while undergoing treatment for leukemia.
 He is buried in the churchyard of the Parish Church of Saint Lawrence in Napton, Warwickshire, having previously lived in that town for many years.
 His grey sandstone tombstone has a peace symbol prominently engraved on it.
 Its design is very similar to the one situated two metres (6 feet) on the right, which marks the grave of his son Daniel (16 May 1967 – 18 January 1988), who was killed in a car accident in Cumbria.
 Bishop's epitaph (from Red River Valley) reads: From This Valley They Say You Are Going.
 We Shall Miss Your Bright Eyes And Your Smile.
 He spent the last few years of his life living in West Molesey.

 His life and work were honoured at the British Academy Television Awards in May 2006.
 He was survived by his widow and by three daughters from his second marriage (Georgina, Jessica and Serina).